 The core mission for the World Association of Nuclear Operators (or WANO for short) is to uphold nuclear safety standards across the world.
-As a non-governmental organisation, it operates all over the globe, overseeing over 400 nuclear reactors with the help of close to 150,000 industry scientists, engineers and professionals.
-With the ever-growing fissile material proliferation issue and ageing power stations dotted across multiple continents, WANO is fighting the good fight.
+As a non-governmental organisation, it operates all over the globe, overseeing over 400 nuclear reactors with the help of close to 150,000 industry scientists, engineers, and professionals.
+With the ever-growing fissile material proliferation issue and aging power stations dotted across multiple continents, WANO is fighting the good fight.

 Who is WANO?